 Dotted lines are not intended to be used as primary graphic elements.
 The weight of dotted lines should be relatively thin in proportion to the layout in which they appear.

-Serpentine lines are not intended to be used as primary graphic elements.
-The weight of serpentine lines should be relatively thin in proportion to the layout in which they appear.
+Forward Slash Lines are not intended to be used as primary graphic elements.
+The weight of Forward Slash Lines should be relatively thin in proportion to the layout in which they appear.